Malignant Hypertension - Extremely High Blood Pressure

 Symptoms of Malignant Hypertension

-Malignant hypertension can often be a silent condition, with few or no noticeable symptoms.
-However, in some cases, symptoms may include:
+The symptoms of malignant hypertension can develop quickly and are often severe, or can be a silent condition, with few or no noticeable symptoms.

 Complications of Malignant Hypertension